reTHINK-project/dev-java-hyperty/docs/specs/token-rating.md

-## Abstract Token Rating Vertx verticle
+## Abstract Token Rating Vertx Hyperty

 Abstract class to be extended, that implements the following generic token rating arch pattern: